ICWR-TEAM/BigDorker/README.md

 Big Dorker is a console-based tool used for dorking on multiple popular search engines such as Google, DuckDuckGo, Bing, Yahoo, Yandex, Ask, Mojeek, and Searx.
 Dorking is a search technique used by security researchers and information security professionals to find sensitive information that is inadvertently exposed in publicly available databases and documents online.

+## What new??
+- Addition of output file for dorking results.
+- addition of automated dorking feature.

 ## Key Features

 - Automatic Dorking: Perform automatic dorking on various search engines using predefined queries and dorks.